hkbiet/hkbiet.github.io/README.md

 ![PICTURE](https://media-exp1.licdn.com/dms/image/C5103AQEbeJcwmNIuvg/profile-displayphoto-shrink_200_200/0?e=1594857600&v=beta&t=FmEMiLupZB3xe9E7UJsnEV484dxZPYir5bHomgxL8lw)

 Hi there !
-I am [Hemant Kumar](https://www.linkedin.com/in/hemant-kumar-0a637616a/) , a final year students at the [Indian Institute of Information Tehcnology Allahabad](https://www.iiita.ac.in/).
+I am [Hemant Kumar](https://www.linkedin.com/in/hemant-kumar-0a637616a/) , a final year student at the [Indian Institute of Information Tehcnology Allahabad](https://www.iiita.ac.in/).

 This is a static page created by me for hosting my projects.